Danny Joe Brown: After Molly Hatchet

 Brown left Molly Hatchet in 1980 because of chronic diabetes and pancreatic problems, but soon started his own band, The Danny Joe Brown Band, which released a single studio album in 1981.
 He rejoined Molly Hatchet in 1982 only to leave again after a massive stroke in 1995 while driving to his brother's house.

-After a long battle with diabetes and the effects of the stroke, Brown was able to take the stage one last time at the Jammin' for DJB benefit concert in 1998 where with the help of his friends he sang “Flirtin’ with Disaster."
+After a long battle with diabetes and the effects of the stroke, Brown was able to take the stage one last time at the Jammin' for DJB benefit concert in 1998 where with the help of his friends he sang "Flirtin' with Disaster."

 Death

 Brown moved into his mother's home in Davie, Florida, after becoming ill.

 On Thursday, March 10, 2005, after Brown had been hospitalized for four weeks, he returned to his home in Davie, Florida.
 Less than an hour later, with family and friends at his side, he died from complications of pneumonia.
 He was 53 years old.

-His obituary attributed his death to kidney failure, a complication of the diabetes he had since age 19, along with Hepatitis C.
+His obituary attributed his death to kidney failure, a complication of the type 1(Juvenile) diabetes he had since age 19, along with Hepatitis C.

 Brown is buried at Lauderdale Memorial Park in Fort Lauderdale, Florida.